Shell4026/ShellProtector/README.ENG.md

 16 digits are not recommended because there may be VRChat security issues related to parameters, so 12 digits are recommended.

+When using parameter multiplexing, depending on the server or network conditions, OSC values may not be delivered to other users and decryption may not work.

+In this case, try increasing the refresh rate slightly, which was added in OSC 1.5.0.

 ## Troubleshooting
 **[is not supported texture format!
 Error]**